Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 ```

 ## 3.4 Retrieving a letter of credit from TRADE-Chain
-To retrieve data from the blockchain, use `post /api/v1/decrypt_download_data_sawtooth` and pass these values:
+To retrieve a Letter of Credit from the blockchain, use `post /api/v1/decrypt_download_data_sawtooth` and pass these values:
 1. the relevant Sawtooth transaction id
 2. the sawtooth public key of the signer
 3. the AES password